 From 30 April 2022, new stop - Kutaisi Airport was added to Railway Station.
-Distance from the railway station to the airport is 1.8 KM, which can be covered in less than 5 minutes.
-UAG performs free of charge shuttle service from the station to the airport.
+The distance from the railway station to the airport is 1.8 km, which can be covered in less than 5 minutes.
+UAG provides free of charge shuttle service from the station to the airport.